FuckingNode/fuckingnode.github.io/docs/about/branding.md

 **Keep the logo white or black.** If you _really_ want to color it, go for either light green (like this documentation site's accent color), or orange. `#FCA737` (our classic orange) or `#65BA4F` (lightened NodeJS' logo green) could do.

-## Something needless to say
+## Needless to say

 Our logo, name, and branding are _ours_.
 They're made with love and effort and they may not be used anywhere without either crediting us or having our explicit consent.
-Copyright actions might be taken if we see them necessary; we hope you'll be able to abide by such a simple rule.
+Copyright actions may be taken if we see them necessary; so we hope you'll be able to abide by such a simple rule.

 ---